New Yorker Cartoonist

 Cartoonist Roz Chast is a brilliant interpreter of the everyday.
 Her cartoons depict neuroses, hilarity, angst and domesticity and are loaded with words, objects and patterns.
 More than 1000 of them have been printed in The New Yorker since 1978.

 Since then, nine collections have been published of Chast's work, most recently, Theories of Everything, a twenty-five year retrospective.
 Roz Chast is known for her cast of recurring characters - generally hapless but relatively cheerful “everyfolk.”
 In her cartoons, she addresses the issues of our time: guilt, anxiety, aging, families, friends, money, real estate, and as she would say, "much, much more!"
 The editor of The New Yorker, David Remnick, has called her “the magazine's only certifiable genius.”
 She recently collaborated with Steve Martin on the children's book The Alphabet from A to Y with Bonus Letter Z! published by Random House.
 Her children's book, Too Busy Marco, was published by Simon & Schuster and released in the Fall of 2010.
 The sequel, Marco Goes to School was released in 2012.
 Her most recent book for adults, What I Hate: From A – Z was published by Bloomsbury in October 2011.
-She is currently working on a book that chronicles her relationship with her aging parents as they shift from independence to dependence.
+She has illustrated a book with songwriter Stephen Merritt called 101 Two-Letter Words to be published in Fall 2014.
+Chast is also working on Can’t We Talk about Something More Pleasant?, a book that chronicles her relationship with her aging parents as they shift from independence to dependence.
 Using handwritten text, drawings, photographs, and her keen eye for the foibles that make us human, Chast addresses the realities of what it is to get old in America today – and what it is to have aging parents today -- with tenderness and candor, and a good dose of her characteristic wit.

 Chast grew up in Brooklyn.
 She received a BFA in 1977 from Rhode Island School of Design with studies in graphic design and painting, but returned to the cartooning which she had begun in high school.
 Less than two years out of college, she was added to the forty or so artists under contract to The New Yorker which has continually published her work for 33 years, from black and white cartoons to color spreads, back pages and covers.
 In addition she has provided cartoons and editorial illustrations for almost fifty magazines and journals from Mother Jones to Town & Country.
 She has illustrated several children's books and contributed to many humor collections, lectured widely and received several prestigious awards including honorary degrees from Pratt Institute and the Art Institute of Boston.
+In 2013 she was inducted as a member of the American Academy of Arts and Sciences.
 Roz Chast lives in Connecticut with her family and several parrots.

 "“The wacky world Roz Chast has created in her cartoons is a parallel universe to ours, utterly recognizable in all its banalities and weirdnesses, but slightly askew...”"Michiko Kakutani, The New York Times